SagaLGIT/tech-bootcamp-ws/README.md

 ### 3.4.1 Types
 Since we are using TypeScript, we have the advantage of being able to type the response from the OMDB API.
 This helps us catch errors early and makes the code easier to read.
-We have already created a type `OmdbMovie` representing the movie object that we get from the OMDB API.
+We have already created a type `OmdbMovie` in the `types` directory representing the movie object that we get from the OMDB API.
 ```typescript
 export type OmdbMovie = {
     "Title": string;